AyaAls777/AyaAls777/README.md

 ## Hi, I'm Aya Al Sabri! 👋

 Computer & Autonomous Systems Engineering student at the University of Wollongong in Dubai.
 Focused on building AI-powered systems in computer vision, automation, and intelligent applications.

-Currently part of an AI residency program exploring real-world LLM and agent-based systems.
+- Currently part of an AI residency program exploring real-world LLM and agent-based systems.
+- AI Team member at the UOWD Tech Club — planning and running hands-on workshops and initiatives that promote practical AI engagement across the university.

 Excited to keep learning, building, and sharing what I create.

 ---